thephoeron/LLTHW/book/1-01-07-style-guide.md

   (format t "This is true, too!"))
 ```

-You only need a single space between forms in a list.
+You only need a single space character or line-break between forms in a list.
 Likewise, you only need one extra line between top-level forms.
 Extraneous whitespace makes your code more difficult for others to read.

 You should also avoid the temptation to use the Tab character inside a form or list to force a table-like structure onto your code.
 This isn't FORTRAN, it's Lisp---and Lisp should *flow*.